QI2lab/SPIM_model/README.md

 # SPIM_model
-Model tools to perform 1d ray tracing and field propagation.
+Tools for performing 1D ray tracing, 3D field propagation, and wavefront analysis.

 - Rays are explicitly traced and refracted at each element surface.
-- The field propagation model applies the exact transfer function method (Goodman, pg140).
+- The field propagation model uses the exact transfer function method (Goodman, pg.
+140).
+- Includes wavefront fitting and pupil decomposition.

 ## Installation
-Model tools can be used by manually importing *raytracing* and *propagation* scripts or by installing as a python package.
-To install as a package use the following code snippet.
-In order to edit the package after installing, include *-e* option.
+To install the package, use the following code snippet.
+If you want to edit the package after installing, include the `-e` option.

-TODO: Modify package name and update documentation.
 ```
 git clone
 cd SPIM_model